aryziz/flask-book-xss-IKT222/README.md

 ## How to XSS (fetch cookies)

-1. Run app in safe mode (as described previously)
+1. Run app in vulnerable mode (as described previously)

 2. As an example, paste this into the Title field: